egouldo/ManyEcoEvo/manuscript/manuscript/manuscript.md

 We also aim to facilitate analytic reproductions of this study, wherein *ManyEcoEvo* can be used to re-run the analysis in Gould *et al.* [-@gould2023] with slightly different methods, or subsets of data in order to verify and examine the robustness of our findings.

 The last ten years has seen the growing emergence of many-analyst projects, [e.g. @silberzahn2018; @botvinik-nezer2020; @huntington-klein2021; @schweinsberg2021; @breznau2022; @hoogeveen2022many; @coretta2023], predominantly in the disciplines of psychology and social and behavioural sciences, however we expect more of these types of studies to be published into the near future across other disciplines.
-Moreover, collaborative and distributed big team open science projects are becoming increasingly common in ecology and evolutionary biology (e.g. NutNet <https://nutnet.org/index.php/>, DragNet, ManyBirds <http://themanybirds.com>) as well as other disciplines (ManyBabies **CITE**, ManyPrimates **CITE**) which pose computationally analogous data-manipulation and analysis problems to the many-analyst workflow addressed by the *ManyEcoEvo* approach.
+Moreover, collaborative and distributed big team open science projects are becoming increasingly common in ecology and evolutionary biology (e.g. NutNet/DragNet <https://nutnet.org/index.php/>, ManyBirds <http://themanybirds.com>) as well as other disciplines [ManyBabies @ManyBabies , ManyPrimates @ManyPrimates] which pose computationally analogous data-manipulation and analysis problems to the many-analyst workflow addressed by the *ManyEcoEvo* approach.
 While *ManyEcoEvo* was designed for the ManyEcoEvo project, the structured approach it employs establishes a workflow that can be generalised and applied to new many-analyst style data, facilitating replication of Gould *et al.* [-@gould2023], in addition to computational reproduction [@Stoudt2021], as well as new analyses of many-analyst type studies.

 We are not aware of any R packages or software in other languages exclusively focussed on facilitating many-analyst style studies.
 Existing many-analyst code if shared, is written as R scripts particular to that study's analysis (e.g. <https://github.com/manybabies/mb1-analysis-public>, <https://github.com/many-speech-analyses/many_analyses>).
-However, there are a range of existing packages with select functionality that addresses various components of many-analyst style analyses, namely meta-analysis, its associated preparation and visualisation, as well as the visualisation component of [specification curve analysis] / [multiverse analysis] ([@Simonsohn2020], [@Steegen2016]).
+However, there are a range of existing packages with select functionality that addresses various components of many-analyst style analyses, namely meta-analysis, its associated preparation and visualisation, as well as the visualisation component of specification curve analysis / multiverse analysis [@Simonsohn2020; @Steegen2016].
 Following the collection of results from teams conducting independent analyses, the data must be 1. cleaned and prepared for 2. meta-analysis and other model analysis, which is then 3.